BestTimesToVisit.com Logo

 food

 Don't miss trying 'cuy' (guinea pig) if you're adventurous, a traditional Andean delicacy.
-For something more universally appealing, 'lomo saltado' (stir-fried beef with onions, tomatoes, and fries) and 'aji de gallina' (creamy chicken stew) are delicious and widely available in Cusco and Aguas Calientes.
+For something more universally appealing, sample 'lomo saltado' (stir-fried beef) or 'aji de gallina' (creamy chicken stew).
+In Aguas Calientes, look for restaurants slightly off the main tourist drag for more authentic and better-value meals.

 safety